BackSlasher/greg/README.rst

 `````````````````
 Job should have the following parameters:

-- SOURCE: git repo url
+- SOURCE (string): git repo url
-- COMMIT: commit to test/merge
+- COMMIT (string): commit to test/merge
-- CONTEXT: job type (test/merge)
+- CONTEXT (string): job type (test/merge)
-- REPORT: whether to report back to the provider (can be disabled for jobs invoked manually)
+- REPORT (boolean): whether to report back to the provider (can be disabled for jobs invoked manually)
-- PR (merge jobs only): PR that is targeted (for reporting purposes)
+- PR (merge jobs only)(string): PR that is targeted (for reporting purposes)
-- TARGET (merge jobs only): Branch to merge to
+- TARGET (merge jobs only)(string): Branch to merge to

 Job reporting
 `````````````
 If Jenkins requires Greg's help in notifying the provider when the test/merge passed/failed (we currently use it):

 Job should use the `notification plugin <https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin>`__ to report its status:

+TODO should be automatically configured according to ``config.yaml``

 - Format: JSON
 - Protocol: HTTP